One thing that I love about the sailing in the Exumas? It never feels crowded when we visit.

-Hands down, this might be my favorite anchorage in all of the Exumas.
+Hands down, this might be my favorite Exuma anchorage.
 I love it because of how remote it feels (shh! don’t tell anyone).

 It’s definitely off the beaten path and usually avoided by most yacht charter trips.
-It is best accessed from the Exuma Sound – consult Active Captain community for details on the approach.
+Best accessed from the Exuma Sound, consult Active Captain community for details on the approach.

 You can anchor in ~10 feet and are very well protected from easterly trades.